yanling02/ClusterPoison/README.md

 # ClusterPoison Dataset

-This repository contains datasets generated using ClusterPoison combined with different poisoning attack methods, as well as model files used for finetuning the pre-trained target model.
+This repository contains datasets generated using ClusterPoison combined with different poisoning attack methods, as well as corresponding model files used for finetuning the pre-trained target model.

 ## Dataset Directory Structure